tazenda31/tazenda31/_posts/2024-02-07-nominal-phrases-text.md

 cute ADJ acomp Degree=Pos
 .
 PUNCT punct PunctType=Peri

-Then we want to search for words with some specific morphological features.
+Next, we want to find words with some specific morphological features.
 We want to find all the words that can be in singular (nouns, pronouns, adjectives, verbs), and among them, personal pronouns.

 ```python